• Latest

 How long can you stay in flow state?

 It depends on the individual how long they can maintain a flow state.
 Others might be able to maintain a flow state for hours on end, while it might just last a few minutes for certain people.
-Finding a fun and demanding task to keep your attention wholly engaged is the secret to staying in a flow state.
+Finding a fun and demanding task to engage your attention fully is the secret to staying in a flow state.

 How long does it take to enter flow state?